 The Seminary was purchased by the Misses Harriet and Mary Stowe, two members of the faculty.
 Upon assuming leadership, the Stowe sisters initiated significant changes in the curriculum.
 During this period, The Seminary was at the forefront of a national trend, namely the introduction of college preparatory programs for women.
 Conscious of the potential financial risk for a strictly proprietary institution, a group of parents bought The Seminary in 1917 and established it as a nonprofit day school under the direction of a board of trustees.

 Additional property was acquired, buildings were constructed and roads moved, all with the help of many generous friends, families and alumni.
 The appearance of the campus today is not one that the Lifes or the Misses Stowe would have recognized.
 Each generation that has passed through has added its mark and improved the facility to meet its particular needs.
-From the construction of the Main Building in 1924, to the additions of the Pinkham Building and the La Grange Field House in the sixties, the Dunn Performing Arts Center in the eighties, the new Lower School classrooms, new dining center and the unveiling of the Athletic Center in the early two-thousands, the turf athletic fields in 2006, and the most recent expansion of the Pinkham building to include Memorial Hall, the Rye Country Day campus has kept pace with the needs of its community.
+From the construction of the Main Building in 1924, to the additions of the Pinkham Building and the La Grange Field House in the sixties, the Dunn Performing Arts Center in the eighties, the new Lower School classrooms, new dining center and the unveiling of the Athletic Center in the early two-thousands, the turf athletic fields in 2006, the expansion of the Pinkham building to include Memorial Hall in 2010, and the most recent addition of the Cohen Center of the Creative Arts set to open in 2018, the Rye Country Day campus has kept pace with the needs of its community.
 Today students in grades pre-kindergarten through twelve enjoy a state-of-the-art facility while remaining fully conversant with the traditions and expectations of the School's founders.

 founder and first head of school